nasserhadim/prizeversity/README.md

 > ```
 >
 > NOTE: If a data directory already exists for MongoDB, skip this step or use that directory.
+>
+> ### Start mongod with a Replica Set Name
+>
+> We need to launch mongod (the MongoDB server process) with a replica set configuration.
+The simplest approach is specifying the --replSet option and pointing to the data directory:
+>
+> ```
+> mongod --dbpath "/data/db" --replSet "rs0"
+> ```
+>
+> `--dbpath`: Path to MongoDB data directory.
+>
+> `--replSet "rs0"`: Tells MongoDB we want to start this server as a member of a replica set named "rs0".
+>
+> Tip: On Windows, just adapt the `--dbpath` path (e.g. `C:\data\db`).
+Also note that the command may have to be run as Administrator or specify the path in quotes if it has spaces.
+>
+> Upon running this command, it should start mongod and log messages to the console.
+Keep this window open.

 2. Clone the Repo: